A-Level Economics | Demand, Supply and Elasticities

 What is supply?

-supply is the number of goods and services that firms are willing and able to sell at each price
+supply is the number of goods and services that firms are willing and able to produce at each price point

 What is the relationship between price and supply?